surveyjs/survey-library/docs/design-survey-conditional-logic.md

 Calculated values allow you to register an [expression](#expressions) under a required name.
 If the expression includes [questions](#question-values), [variables](#variables), or [functions](#built-in-functions), it is recalculated each time their values are changed.

-To configure a calculated value, define the [`calculatedValues`](https://surveyjs.io/Documentation/Library?id=surveymodel#calculatedValues) array in the survey JSON definition.
+To configure a calculated value, define the [`calculatedValues`](https://surveyjs.io/Documentation/Library?id=surveymodel#calculatedValues) array in the survey JSON schema.
 Each object in this array should contain the following fields:

 - `name` - A name that identifies the calculated value.
 - `expression` - An expression that returns the calculated value.